MasterKale/SimpleWebAuthn-homepage/docs/packages/types.md

 **This support package is only useful in projects written in TypeScript!** It contains various type declarations that help developers prepare and handle values when working with methods available in the Browser and Server packages.

+## Current version

+The documentation below should be accurate for **@simplewebauthn/types@^11.0.0**.
+Please open an issue [here](https://github.com/MasterKale/SimpleWebAuthn-homepage/issues) to report any inaccuracies.

 ## Installation

 ### Node LTS 20.x or higher